Texhnocrat/Windows_Server_2025_ADDS_Lab/README.md

 | Documentation | Annotated screenshots, step-by-step walkthroughs, GitHub portfolio |

 ---
 This has been an Abel Schuehlein x Technocrat Lab Production.
-Feel free to follow this lab along and reach out with any critiques!
+Feel free to follow this lab along and/or reach out with any critiques!